Fano Schemes for Generic Sums of Products of Linear Forms: Special Sums of Products of Linear Forms

 We now move to the case of $C_2^d$:

 \begin{prop} Suppose

 with $f_i$ forms of degree $(d-\deg \bx_i)$.
 If $\deg \bx_1+\deg \bx_2\geq d+2$, then either $f_1$, $f_2$, or $f_3$ vanishes.

 In particular, $C^d_2$ holds for every $d > 0$. \end{prop} \begin{proof} We will prove the statement by induction on the degree $d$.
-Note that if we can show that $\bl_1,\bl_2$ have a common factor $l$, then we are done.
+For $d=1$ there is nothing to prove.
+If we can show that $\bl_1,\bl_2$ have a common factor $l$, then we are done.
 Indeed, by Lemma \ref{lemma:dcoeff}, $l$ must divide either each $\bx_i$ or $f_i$.
 Pulling $l$ out of each $f_i$ where we can, and out of $\bx_i$ in at most one position, allows us to ``cancel by $l$'' in a fashion similar to Remark \ref{rem:cancellation}.
 We thus reduce the degree and the claim follows by induction.

 In the following, we will assume that no common factor $l$ of $\bl_1$ and $\bl_2$ exists, and that all $f_i$ are non-zero.
 For simplicity, we may assume that $\deg \bx_2= \deg \bx_3$, since this case implies the more general one.
 We denote $\deg \bx_1$ by $\alpha$, and $\deg \bx_2$ by $\beta$.
 Our hypothesis on degrees is now simply $\alpha+\beta\geq d+2$.